fpirri/gothings-raspi-install/README.md

 - Choose your raspbian image.
    - the following instructions use: https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/2020-02-13-raspbian-buster-lite.zip
-   - the first gothings release, archived [here](https://github.com/fpirri/gothings-raspi-install/tree/master/history/version-01), worked with raspbian-stretch lite version
+   - the first gothings-raspi-install release, archived [here](https://github.com/fpirri/gothings-raspi-install/tree/master/history/version-01), worked with raspbian-stretch lite version
    - You have to burn your sd-card to use it on the rasperry
-   - if you wish to use a different release, please note that docker does not run on every armv6l raspbian images
+   - if you wish to use a different release, please note that docker does not run on every armv6l raspbian image
  <br/>

 Please note you have to abilitate SSH access on your raspberry in order to use the *GoThings System*